OooShiny-Community/migration/README.md

-# Oooshiny Google Groups Migration
+# OooShiny Google Groups Migration

 Migrating from Google Groups to a self hosted, member-maintained platform.